 2. Have parents who are U.S. citizens.

-A non-U.S. Citizen can only be found to have voted unlawfully if his or her conduct was deemed unlawful under the relevant Federal, State, or local election laws.
+Authorities can only find a non-U.S. citizen to have voted unlawfully if the relevant Federal, State, or local election laws deem their conduct unlawful.
 The act of voting, alone, is not sufficient to establish that a non-U.S. Citizen has voted unlawfully.

 Where there is no violation of election laws, there can be no immigration consequence of unlawful voting.